-Hand in all of your labeled drawings making sure to include your magnification for each drawing: bacterial and fungal colonies under the dissecting scope (be sure to add colony description from table 1), individual bacteria and fungi under the compound scope, microarthropod, nematode and protozoa.
+Hand in all of your labeled drawings making sure to include your magnification for each drawing: fungal colonies under the dissecting scope and under the compound scope, microarthropod, nematode and protozoa.
 Look up each type of organism in your textbook and include a brief (1 paragraph) description of this organism's role in the soil ecosystem.